 The last thing I tried to be consistent in, was urging students on in their spiritual growth.
 I would write devotions for them, post Instagram devotions, direct them to devotions online, etc. I wanted them to grow in their faith, consistently, is I grew myself consistently, modeling what it looked like to work through a struggle, to cry out to God in hard times during prayer and worship and to let them pray for me on occasion to show that even leaders need prayers and that their prayers were equally effective.

 “It’s not what we do once in a while that shapes our lives.
 It’s what we do consistently.”

 It is better to be show kids consistency than it is to hop on the next trend or fad.
 If I can encourage you to do anything it is to consistently love the kids you have week in and week out, welcome your guests as if they were long lost friends, and keep feeding your own souls so you have something to offer them.

 If you’re looking for consistent, weekly encouragement and resources, be sure to sign up for the Youth Ministry Round Up newsletter.

-Next: Create Expectations
+Next, Part Two: Create Expectations